I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 Then, almost simultaneously, we both put 1 & 1 together!

 That’s what caused all of Laurie’s issues with the first procedure.
 She was allergic to the sulfur-based ointment they used.

-This procedure, after this incident, went extremely smoothly, as did the following 2 days.
+This procedure, after this revelation, went extremely smoothly, as did the following 2 days.
 She was able to lie perfectly still without any discomfort, burning or itching.

-Little did we know at that time, but the first procedure caused a lot of damage inside of Laurie.
+Little did we know at that time, but the first procedure caused a WHOLE LOT of internal damage to Laurie.

 While it may have, indeed, “stunned” the tumor, it also burnt a bunch of her insides as well.

 On Christmas morning (~3 months later), she had to have emergency surgery to remove part of her intestine.
-Apparently, burnt tissue flaked off & caused a major blockage.
+Apparently, burnt tissue (from the radiation) flaked off & caused a major blockage.